Why Sleep Away Camp?

-If your child is age 8 to 19, and has a physical and/or developmental disability, we are waiting to hear from you.
+If your child is age 8 to 19, and has a physical and/or developmental disability, including autism, we are waiting to hear from you.
 Our campers need to be able to communicate to staff about their care needs, get along with each other and make activity choices.

 How Long Can My Child Stay at Camp?

 There were three, two week sessions to choose from in 2014.
 Still TBD for 2015.

 Space permitting, some campers stay for more than one session.

 What Does It Cost?

 The full fee per session can be adjusted according to family size and income.
 Scholarships are available.
 For children who qualify for state-supported respite services, a portion of fees may be covered.
 For all other campers, please contact our offices for more information on fees.